eclipse-ibeji/freyja/provider_proxies/in_memory_mock_provider_proxy/README.md

 ## Behavior

 The application maintains an internal count for each entity to generate its signal values.
-An entity's signal value is derived from its count based on the entity's `values` configuation.
+An entity's signal value is derived from its count based on the entity's `values` configuration.

 Entities that support the `Subscribe` operation will mock a subscribe operation.
 The proxy will periodically update signal values and the associated internal counter at the frequency specified by `signal_update_frequency_ms`.

-Entites that support the `Get` operation will provide their values on-demand.
-The internal count for these entities is updated each time the value is requested, and is not based on a set frequency like the `Subscribe` entites.
+Entities that support the `Get` operation will provide their values on-demand.
+The internal count for these entities is updated each time the value is requested, and is not based on a set frequency like the `Subscribe` entities.